 Let’s look at the 3-step process even further:

-Preparing for veneer placement – In this step, the dentist will have to remove a thin layer of enamel that is equal to the thickness of the proposed veneers from the front area of the affected teeth.
+- Preparing for placement – In this step, a thin layer of enamel that is equal to the thickness of the proposed veneers will be removed from the front area of the affected teeth.
 If you’re using composites, then a little more (enamel layer) has to be taken, while it’s lesser if the sheaths are made from porcelain.
 If there are crooked or crowded ones, then more enamel must be trimmed off.
 Not just on the front, but also on the sides.
 Keep in mind that this process may bruise the gums resulting to a slight discomfort that would last for a few days or until your gums have fully recovered.
 But you don’t have to worry because they’ll surely start healing as soon as possible.
 Then, they’ll be back to normal in just a couple of days.
 For partially broken ones, the dentist will have to fix that first.

 What are Dental Veneers used for?